 Marfa is both of those things and more.
 The truth is, Marfa is ever changing.
 But it still stays the same in important ways like small towns tend to do.
 The town (pop.
 2,000) is a mix of old and new, classic and modern.
 There are laid back cafes and modern art exhibits, 100-year-old ranches and trendy food trucks.

 And then there are those breathtaking desert landscapes.
-Just about three hours from El Paso and an hour from Big Bend National Park, Marfa offers unobstructed views that go on for miles and a west Texas sunset that’s the stuff of your Instagram’s dreams.
-It’s that horizon that stretches on for miles that has drawn creative folks from all over the United States and the world.
+Just about three hours from El Paso and an hour from Big Bend National Park, Marfa offers unobstructed views that go on for miles and a west Texas sunset that's the stuff of your Instagram's dreams.
+It's that horizon that stretches on for miles that draws creative folks from all over the United States and the world.

 Deep in the art of Texas

-Mara Kapsis, a color and trim designer from Chevrolet who helped designed the 2018 Chevy Equinox, says the light, colors and overall creative spirit of Marfa had a profound impact on her vision.
+Mara Kapsis, a color and trim designer from Chevrolet who helped design the 2018 Chevy Equinox, says the light, colors and overall creative spirit of Marfa had a profound impact on her vision.

 "It is a completely unique place," Kapsis says.
 "When we first drove upon it, it was kind of this burst out of nowhere.
 There were all these contradictions or juxtapositions of the beautiful new architecture and this unique, old architecture and the texture of the landscape.
 And of course this amazing artwork in the heart of it all.
 I think there's kind of no place like it that I've ever been."

 "The environment that the installation was in was just as important as the installation itself," Kapsis says.

 It was another permanent art exhibit that put the town back into public consciousness.
 Prada Marfa was created by artists Elmgreen and Dragset and designed to look like, yes, a Prada Store in the middle of the west Texas desert.
 (Prada Marfa is actually located about 20 minutes outside of Marfa in the town of Valentine.)
 In nearby Alpine, there's also a small Target facade along the highway.

 Art is all around in the tiny town, from pops of color on storefronts to messages of joy on reclaimed fuel storage tanks.